serhatozdursun/test_flow_x/README.md

 pip install -r requirements.txt
 ```

+Also you should python-tk installed in you local

 ## Usage

 You can use the application in two modes: Command-line or Graphical User Interface (GUI).